Your cookie preferences

 In contrast, a travel eSIM makes a great alternative if you’re looking for affordability and flexibility during your visit to Dubai.

-Travel eSIMs tailored for the UAE offer prepaid packages specifically designed to cater to tourists' needs, encompassing generous data allowances, ample call minutes, and unlimited texts.
+Travel eSIMs tailored for the UAE offer prepaid packages specifically designed to cater to tourists' needs with generous data allowances.
+If you want to make calls or send messages, you can easily still do so via internet-based apps like WhatsApp and FaceTime.

 But the biggest advantage of getting a travel eSIM over using your roaming is cost.
 Though roaming charges vary from network to network and package to package, a typical charge for data in the UAE is roughly £6 per MB.
 Even if you plan to just watch a couple of YouTube videos while lounging on the beach, you’ll have spent £10 before you know it.